hindu-comm/mail_stream_indology/2016/09/Etymology_and_meanin/48__Dominik_Wujastyk.md

 [Archive link](https://list.indology.info/pipermail/indology/2016-September/044070.html)

-It may seem a quibble, but isn't the *​Prākṛtaprakāśa*'s author making an assertion, not giving an explanation?
+It may seem a quibble, but isn't the *Prākṛtaprakāśa*'s author making an assertion, not giving an explanation?
 To me, at least, there's an important difference.

 --